zdharma-continuum/zinit/README.md

 # Binary release in archive, from Github-releases page; after automatic unpacking it provides command "fzf"

-zplugin ice from"gh-r" as"command"; zplugin load junegunn/fzf-bin
+zplugin ice from"gh-r" as"program"; zplugin load junegunn/fzf-bin

 # One other binary release, it needs renaming from `docker-compose-Linux-x86_64`.
 # Used also `bpick' which selects Linux packages – in this case not needed, Zplugin
 # automatically narrows down the releases by grepping uname etc.

-zplugin ice from"gh-r" as"command" mv"docker* -> docker-compose" bpick"*linux*"; zplugin load docker/compose
+zplugin ice from"gh-r" as"program" mv"docker* -> docker-compose" bpick"*linux*"; zplugin load docker/compose

 # Vim repository on Github – a source that needs compilation

-zplugin ice as"command" atclone"rm -f src/auto/config.cache; ./configure" atpull"%atclone" make pick"src/vim"; zplugin light vim/vim
+zplugin ice as"program" atclone"rm -f src/auto/config.cache; ./configure" atpull"%atclone" make pick"src/vim"; zplugin light vim/vim

 # Scripts that are built at install (there's single default make target, "install", and
 # it constructs scripts by cat-ting a few files).
 The make ice could also be:
 # `make"install PREFIX=${ZPLGM[HOME_DIR]}/cmd"`, if "install" wouldn't be default target

-zplugin ice as"command" pick"${ZPLGM[HOME_DIR]}/cmd/bin/git-*" make"PREFIX=${ZPLGM[HOME_DIR]}/cmd"
+zplugin ice as"program" pick"${ZPLGM[HOME_DIR]}/cmd/bin/git-*" make"PREFIX=${ZPLGM[HOME_DIR]}/cmd"
 zplugin light tj/git-extras

 zplugin light zsh-users/zsh-autosuggestions